-B likes A.

-C believes that B likes A.

-D reports that C believes that B likes A.

-E observes that D reports that C believes that B likes A. etc.
+B likes A. C believes that B likes A. D reports that C believes that B likes A. E observes that D reports that C believes that B likes A. etc.

-Clearly, at some point, these sentences become too complex to be used in practice as a means of human communication, but there is no non-arbitrary maximum depth: if you can understand a sentence with n such nestings, you will be able to understand a sentence with n+1 such nestings.
+Clearly, at some point, these sentences become too complex to be used in practice as a means of human communication, but there is no non-arbitrary maximum depth: if you can understand a sentence with n such nestings, you will be able to understand a sentence with n + 1 such nestings.
 Chomsky's proposal is therefore to embrace that the structure of languages is governed by recursive rules and they are therefore best represented by infinite sets of sequences.
 Recursive rules of such a generative grammar could be something like where NP stands for "noun phrase" and VP for "verb phrase" together with a dictionary list that allows to exchange Noun, Verb, Adj, or Adv with every noun, verb, adjective, or adverb in the dictionary, respectively.
-This allows the derivation of Chomsky's famous grammatical, but nonsensical sentence "Colourless green ideas sleep furiously".
+This allows the derivation of Chomsky's famous grammatical,

-$$S \rightarrow \text{NP VP},$$
+$$S \rightarrow NP VP,$$

-$\text{NP} \rightarrow \text{Adj NP},$

-$\text{NP} \rightarrow \text{Noun},$

-$\text{VP} \rightarrow \text{VP Adv},$

-$\text{VP} \rightarrow \text{Verb}.$
+$NP \rightarrow Adj NP,$

-()
+$NP \rightarrow Noun,$ ()

+$VP \rightarrow VP Adv,$

+$VP \rightarrow Verb,$

-5Chomsky, N. (1956).
+6Chomsky, N. (1956).
 Three models for the description of language.
 IRE Transactions of Information Theory, 2(3), 113-124; pp. 115f.